AleMuchinski/Geospatial---Analyzing-the-crimes-in-San-Francisco/README.md

 # Recommendation
-The San Francisco police must understand that the accuracy of the data must be taken seriously, we understand that it is difficult to categorize such crimes but with a robust and reliable system it is possible to extract even more insights to improve the quality of life of the city's citizens.
+- The San Francisco police must understand that the accuracy of the data must be taken seriously, we understand that it is difficult to categorize such crimes but with a robust and reliable system it is possible to extract even more insights to improve the quality of life of the city's citizens.

+- Furthermore, we can see great insights into types of crimes and locations in the city, which is important to show the authorities where they should act.